ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Configs/AnvilConfig.md

     },
     "ringOfPerseveranceLevel2Recipe": { // recipe name, never change this.
-        "targetType": "TBJOFRingOfPerseveranceLevel2", // What kind of item will be created "timeToCraftInSeconds": 10, // how long the carfting will take in seconds "copperIngredient": {}, // how many copper ingots are needed, see one level above for full example "ironIngredient": {}, // how many iron ingots are needed, see one level above for full example "silverIngredient": {}, // how many silver ingots are needed, see one level above for full example
+        "targetType": "TBJOFRingOfPerseveranceLevel2", // What kind of item will be created "timeToCraftInSeconds": 10, // how long the crafting will take in seconds "copperIngredient": {}, // how many copper ingots are needed, see one level above for full example "ironIngredient": {}, // how many iron ingots are needed, see one level above for full example "silverIngredient": {}, // how many silver ingots are needed, see one level above for full example